 PROGRAM NOTE: The Online Masters of Education in Reading will not be starting a new cohort.
 Courses will continue to be taught through the summer of 2015 for students enrolled in active cohorts.
 Non-degree seeking students or students from other M.Ed. programs wishing to enroll in an individual course may do so.
 Click the "Cohort Schedules" tab to view the remaining available courses and their dates.
 See the Masters of Education link to the left to find information about NNU's other M.Ed. programs.

-Our relatively new online masters of education in reading degree program serves the classroom teacher who holds elementary, secondary, or special education certification, and who desires to improve his/her reading instruction and literacy leadership.
+Our online masters of education in reading degree program serves the classroom teacher who holds elementary, secondary, or special education certification, and who desires to improve his/her reading instruction and literacy leadership.
 Based on current research, best practices, and state and national standards, the program equips K-12 teachers to do the following:

 - Plan and implement instruction, beginning with pre-reading skills through advanced comprehension, to assist diverse learners in achieving competence in English literacy

 - Use data from multi-faceted assessments to impact student achievement